by Dr. Will Cole

 - chemical fertilizers

 - weed killers

-Sounds delicious, right?
-In the past, skeptics would downplay the importance of these findings because many of these pollutants are found in small amounts in our water.
-Today, there is a growing body of evidence pointing to the reality that consuming these water additives, even in small amounts, is terrible for our health.
+Mmm, delicious!
+In the past, skeptics have downplayed the importance of these findings because many of these pollutants are found in small amounts, but there is a growing body of evidence pointing to the reality that consuming these water additives, even in small amounts, will harm human health.

-What can water pollutants do to your health?
+What damage does polluted water do to your health?

 1. Know what’s in your water.

 Every year, your local water utility sends you a water quality report.
 Most of us throw it out, thinking it’s junk mail or not useful, but take a closer look, because water quality varies drastically depending on where you live.
 This report compares your water’s contaminant levels to the EPA’s standards and tells you exactly what is coming out of your tap.
 If you don’t have yours, contact your local water utility to get a copy.
 Depending on your home or apartment pipes, it’s also important to run your own water test.
 Your state or local health department might offer free test kits, or you can find water test kits online or at home improvement stores like Lowe’s or Home Depot.